 We’ve tried to stay away from just picking ten items we like in TK Maxx (although try and tell me I can’t buy something in Tiger...).
 Almost every piece is unique.
 Whether it be a beloved quote, or one of Allyn’s hand drawn characters created just for me.

 With that, each has a meaning and memory.
 Even our collection of cacti remind me of when we bought them at Columbia Road Flower Market, carrying them like a weapon through the herds of slow moving crowds (or when I impaled a crème egg on one of their spikes for Allyn’s Easter Egg Hunt).

 Many of our keepsakes have been chosen among our travels and proven to be a nonobvious way of remembering a trip.
 I had to walk back to a local traders store in Quebec because I fell in love with a little wooden hat sculpture and almost spent an hour deciding between delicately hand painting Venetian masks on my trip around North Italy.

 Travels, London, film and of course my personal life... everything that I love and embrace inspires my interiors in some way whether it be a print from my favourite movie or a rose I was given 2 years ago.
 I can genuinely say that I enjoy sitting in our living room, not particularly doing much at all, just looking around the space that we created together.

 Our flat feels like our own personal museum of curiosities that not only entertain ourselves but also create talking points and intrigue our guests.
 Cosy with a cuppa and enjoy a great poet’s love letter… relax and colour in a Harry Potter collage...
 Because here, you’ll feel at home.

-This post was sponsored by Julian Charles.
+This post was written in collaboration with Julian Charles.